avnergomes/rebelgis/README.md

   # Then visit http://localhost:8000
   ```

-### 2. Load Your GeoJSON Data
+### 2. Browse the Built-In Data

-1. Click the "Load GeoJSON File" button
-2. Select your `.geojson` or `.json` file
-3. The map will automatically display your polygons

-### 3. View Attributes
+The app automatically loads the bundled sample files (`geo_part01.geojson`, `geo_part02.geojson`, `geo_part03.geojson`).

-- **Click** on any polygon to see its attributes in the sidebar
+Once they finish loading, pan and zoom the map or click on any polygon to view its attributes in the sidebar.
-- A popup will also appear on the map with key properties
-- All attributes are displayed in a scrollable panel

-### 4. Filter by MunRoll Columns

-- The application automatically detects columns starting with "MunRoll"
-- Use the dropdown to select which MunRoll column to analyze
-- Polygons with **#N/A** values will be colored **red**
-- Normal polygons will be colored **blue**

 ## Color Coding